treasure-data/prestogres/README.md

 To create new databases:

 1. Create a new PostgreSQL database using `createdb` command.
-Note that you need to login to PostgreSQL directly.
-Thus port number is not **6432**:
+Port number is **6432** because you login to PostgreSQL directly:
 ```
 $ createdb -h localhost -p 6432 -U pg newdb
 ```

 2. Initialize the database using statements shown by `prestogres show_init_sql` command:
 ```
 $ prestogres show_init_sql | psql -h localhost -p 6432 -U pg newdb